 There are plenty of trails to explore right on your doorstep – even if you live in a bustling city!
 You’ll be surprised about what adventures are near you and what you can discover.
 Take a bike ride around these trails, or walk them, soaking in the sights and letting the kids collect twigs, leaves, and pebbles for them to craft with at home.
 Alternatively, try out a little bit of bird watching as you walk and see how many you can identify.
 You can find a trail near you on the National Trust website.

-It seems that when the first day of spring arrives and we feel even the tiniest hint of sunshine on our skin, we all run for the nearest BBQ…but it’s not a bad idea to do so.
-It’s a fantastic way to see in the new season whilst shaking up dinnertime for the kids.
-Why not invite some friends of yours or your child’s and make it a garden party to remember?
+It seems that when the first day of spring arrives and we feel even the tiniest hint of sunshine on our skin, we all run for the nearest BBQ - but that's not a bad thing.
+It’s a fantastic way to see in the new season while shaking up dinnertime for the kids.
+Why not invite some friends and make it a garden party to remember?

 Now is a good time to start prepping your garden for the upcoming warmer seasons.
 Try getting your children involved in the gardening process by letting them plan and plant their very own garden.
-Get them choose their favourite flowers, help them get muddy as they dig, and watch their faces bloom as they see their flowers come into bloom through the next few months.
+Let them choose their favourite flowers, help them get muddy as they dig, and watch their faces light up as they see their flowers come into bloom over the next few months.
 Planting a garden is a fun daytime activity where the rewards will keep coming year after year.